-Our incredible 10-day Moroccan adventure – as well as our first trip to Africa together – began with three days in Marrakech.
+Our incredible 10-day Moroccan adventure–as well as our first trip to Africa together–began with three days in Marrakech.
 Falling in love with this country and its culture was undoubtedly one of the highlights of our summer 2017 journey.
-In this piece, we’ll focus on documenting the sights, stories and laughter that filled a whirlwind & memorable day #1: our first impressions of Morocco.

 Arrival in Marrakech

-After an early morning flight from Sevilla with a connection in Madrid, we landed in Marrakech mid-afternoon, only to be welcomed by dry, 100-degree heat.
-Doing our best not to look like lost tourists, we wandered confidently through the airport until we found the driver that had been arranged by our riad.
+After an early morning flight from Sevilla with a connection in Madrid, we land in Marrakech mid-afternoon, only to be welcomed by dry, 100-degree heat.
+Doing our best not to look like lost tourists, we wander confidently through the airport until we find the driver that had been arranged by our riad.

 very first interaction with our driver: “you two are lucky to come while the weather is so cool!”
-We laughed – then realized he wasn’t joking! – and hurled ourselves into the cooling oasis of our air-conditioned van.
+We laugh – then realize he isn’t joking!

-We soon approached what seemed to be a massive fortress with intricately carved walls of orange-red clay.
-Our driver remarked that these were the outer walls of the medina, and explained that their unique color has given Marrakech the nickname The Red City.
+We soon approach what seems to be a massive fortress with intricately carved walls of orange-red clay.
+Our driver explains that their unique color has given Marrakech the nickname The Red City.

-Within minutes of passing through the medina gate, our drive came to an abrupt end when we reached an area that was inaccessible to cars.
-We stepped out of the car and were met by a smiling, enthusiastic gentleman from our riad.
-He loaded our luggage into a wheelbarrow, and then escorted us through the windy, narrow path to Riad Kheirredine, roughly five minutes away.
+Our drive comes to an abrupt end when we reach an area that is inaccessible to cars.
+We step out of the van and are greeted by a smiling, enthusiastic gentleman from our riad.
+He loads our luggage into a wheelbarrow, and then escorts us through the windy, narrow path to Riad Kheirredine, roughly five minutes away.

 Sunset at el-Fnaa Square

-After settling in at the riad and relaxing for a few hours, it was time to explore.
-With only a couple of hours of sunlight left, the riad staff recommended we head over to Jemaa el-Fnaa (el-Fnaa Square): one of the main attractions in the Medina of Marrakech, and the busiest square in all of Africa.
+After relaxing for a few hours at the riad, it’s time to explore.
+The riad staff recommends we head over to Jemaa el-Fnaa (el-Fnaa Square): one of the main attractions in the medina, and the busiest square in all of Africa.

 Enter el-Fnaa Square; enter…MADNESS!
-We quickly realized that the best way to absorb this scene was from an elevated position, so we chose a café at random, wandered up the stairs to the rooftop balcony, ordered a non-alcoholic beverage, and observed the wonderful chaos below:
+We quickly realize that the best way to absorb this scene is from an elevated position.
+So, we choose a café at random, wander up the stairs to the rooftop balcony, order a non-alcoholic beverage, and observe the wonderful chaos below:

-We remained on the balcony mostly in silence, soaking it all in.
-After capturing a few shots of the setting sun, we headed back down the stairs to begin the journey home.
+We stand on the balcony in silence, soaking it all in.
+After capturing a few shots of the setting sun, we head back down the stairs to begin the journey home.